Powering Student-Centered Applied Research at WKU

 This program is supported by the Kentucky Council on Postsecondary Education, and through grants and contracts obtained by Centers and Institutes.
 The ARTP is aligned with the five focus areas identified in the Commonwealth’s Science and Innovation Strategy completed in 2012.

-Learn About the history and goals of the Kentucky Climate Center/Mesonet by visiting our center's celebratory page.
+Learn About the mission and goals of the newest ARTP center, the Southern Kentucky Center for Advanced Microscopy by visiting our center's new page.